JuliaPlots/MakieGallery.jl/docs/src/output.md

 In both cases, the returned value is a path pointing to the location of the recorded file.

+Recording a scene will by default reset its camera.
+If you don't want this to happen, set `scene.center = false` before `record`.

 ### Example usage